 You can find out how to register in our document on Registration of non-EEA nationals in Ireland.

 If you are not attending such a course, you will not be entitled to take up part-time work or engage in any business or profession.
 You will get stamp number 2A on your passport.
-This stamp gives you permission to remain until you have finished your course.

 Standard non-refundable visa application processing fees are: